 What Is Krishna Consciousness?

-The following are notes found in a handwritten diary kept by Srila Prabhupada, giving a concise outline of how he intended to present the teachings of Krishna consciousness to the world [bracketed material added for clarity]:
+These are notes found in a handwritten diary kept by Srila Prabhupada, outlining of how he intended to present the teachings of Krishna consciousness to the Western world [bracketed material added for clarity]:

 1. Krishna consciousness means clear consciousness.